Illinois

 Notification Requirements

 Entities must notify affected Illinois residents "in the most expedient time possible and without unreasonable delay."
-Notification may be delayed only if law enforcement provides a written request stating that notification would interfere with a criminal investigation.
+Notification may be delayed only if law enforcement submits a written request stating that notification would interfere with a criminal investigation.

-- Substitute notice (if costs exceed $250,000 or more than 500,000 Illinois residents are affected), which requires email notification, conspicuous posting on the entity's website, and notification to major statewide media
+Acceptable methods of notification include written notice to the individual's last known address, electronic notice that complies with the federal E-SIGN Act, or substitute notice if the costs of direct notice would exceed $250,000 or more than 500,000 Illinois residents are affected.
+Substitute notice requires email notification, conspicuous posting on the entity's website, and notification to major statewide media.

-State Agency Reporting to the Attorney General
+State Agency Reporting

 State agencies that experience a breach affecting 250 or more Illinois residents must notify the Illinois Attorney General within 45 days.
 State agencies directly responsible to the Governor must also notify the Chief Information Security Officer within 72 hours.